s-earnest/s-earnest.github.io/_posts/2019-01-13-Bike-Sharing-System-Prediction.md

 > ABOUT THIS PROJECT
 - This project is about building and sharing what I learnt.
-I’m crafting my understanding as I learn, and the purpose is to convey it back to you in a simple and easy-to-grasp manner, sharing what I’m going to deliver.
+I’m crafting my understanding as I learn, and the purpose is to convey it back to a lecture in a simple and easy-to-grasp manner, and sharing what I’m going to deliver.
 This project focuses on exploring, analyzing, and presenting ways to enhance City Bike’s business model, offering an improved experience for customers.
 As a Data Analyst path, I utilize KNIME Analytics, SPSS Statistics software, and PowerPoint for presentation.
 The entire analysis will be reported in a codebook, and the findings will be summarized and presented using pdf file.
 Starting with a raw dataset, the project will culminated in professional visualization and clear, actionable insights for key stakeholders.
 {: .prompt-info }